Everclear

 *The Vegas Years

-Everclear is a power trio from Oregon who merge such erstwhile entities as classic rock, power pop, punk and grunge into a swirly stew of Nirvana ripoff.
-HEY!
-Let the man FINISH his thought!
-And yes, Sparkle And Fade sounds a whole hell of awful lot like Kurt Love's legendary power trio combination, but leader Art Alexakis was not willing to settle for second best.
-No SIR!
-He was willing to settle for WAY down on the list of fair-to-middling bands!
-No no, come on I'm playing touchy feely with my dick here.
-Let the boy have his laughs.
-Art Alexakis is the bandleader, lyricist, singer and guitarist, and he has a real knack and passion for singing about the tragic events of his own life (mother's suicide, drug addiction, dating a negro much to his community's chagrin, beating his wife, becoming a rock star, falling in and out of marriage, etc).
-He doesn't even really have to put much poetry into it - his real- life observances and emotional reactions to them are plenty interesting to sustain a good career or two.
+Everclear was a power trio from Oregon who merged such erstwhile entities as classic rock, power pop, punk and grunge.
+Art Alexakis was the bandleader, lyricist, singer and guitarist, and he had a real knack and passion for singing about the tragic events of his own life (mother's suicide, drug addiction, dating a black girl much to his community's chagrin, beating his wife, becoming a rock star, falling in and out of marriage, etc).
+He didn't even really have to put much poetry into it - his nonfiction observations and emotional reactions to them were plenty interesting to sustain a good several albums.
+Then he replaced his entire band and now they stink.
+But until then, heck yes!
 Musically?
 Guitars!
 Hit singles?
 Yes but they SUCKED!
-The non-hits are so much better.
+The non-hits were so much better.
 Seriously.
 "Santa Monica"?
 AWFUL.
 "Something To Everyone"?
-More like "The `Smells Like Teen Spirit' inverted"!
+More like "The `Smells Like Teen Spirit' riff inverted"!
 "Heartspark Dollar Sign"?
 More like "No Spark Collared Mime!"

 I mean, if you're listening to it through really bad speakers.